Fohdeesha/lab-docu/docs/fcx.md

 ```
 username root password yourpasshere
 ```
-We also need to tell it to use our new local user account(s) to authorize attempts to log in, use the webpage, as well as attempts to enter the ```enable``` CLI level:
+We also need to tell it to use our new local user account(s) to authorize attempts to log in or access the web UI:
 ```
 aaa authentication login default local
-aaa authentication enable default local
 aaa authentication web default local
 ```
 If you wanted to use the WEB UI, you can now log into it using the credentials you created above.